 Sherlock had just reacquainted himself with a former client who had a flat for rent.
 It worked in his favour, evicted from his last residence.
 He needed a flatmate to help pay the rent because Mycroft was teaching him a lesson about the abuse of money and his trust fund.
 Again.
 He was not an easy person to live with, nor would he tolerate idiots.
 That left very few people who would put up with him or he them.

 If Mike had been five minutes later would Sherlock have still been there or if not would John have bothered to stick around or meet him another time?
 Who knows.

 It did happen that way, and they did meet.
 And the untamed breeze that blew through John's life when that particular window opened did more than ruffle curtains and stirred a few loose papers.

 It began with the overture, one moving forward to the approach, proposing an ideal solution, the other curious and intrigued that it was a given, that he would naturally accept the offer, he was expected to accept the offer.

 It was only the precursor to larger events.

 There was an instant spark of something.
 Not love or even lust.

 Not at first.

-Just two misfits interconnecting.
-Two puzzle pieces fitting together.
+Just two misfits who were interconnecting.
+Two puzzle pieces that were fitting together.
 Two friends meeting.

 And the world shifted out of trajectory momentarily and then continued its elliptical orbit around the sun almost as if nothing had happened.
 John and Sherlock commenced their orbit around each other, the influence as one pulled one way and the other another way, balancing the cosmos.